 Immunotherapy is a type of therapy that increases the natural ability of the patient's immune system to fight cancer.
 Instead of trying to stop or kill the patient's cancer cells directly, as most other cancer treatments do, immunotherapy trains the patient's own natual immune system to recognize cancer cells and selectively target and kill them.19

-The U.S. Food and Drug Administration (FDA) has approved three immunotherapy drugs for the treatment of patients with metastatic (extensive-stage or stage IV) SCLC under various conditions.
+The U.S. Food and Drug Administration (FDA) has approved two immunotherapy drugs for the treatment of patients with metastatic (extensive-stage or stage IV) SCLC under various conditions.

 For more information about immunotherapy, including how it works, how and when it is given, and possible side effects and how to manage them, see the Treatment Options: Immunotherapy section.

 Finding a clinical trial that might be right for you

 Clinical trials are research studies among patients to find out whether new medical approaches that are being developed are safe and effective and better than those currently being used.

 In addition to the approved treatments described above, researchers are testing several new types of treatment in clinical trials for people with small cell lung cancer, including targeted therapy and immunotherapy treatments among others.20 Clinical trials are considered a good option for small cell lung cancer patients, per NCCN guidelines.

 Patients considering participating in a clinical trial should start by asking their healthcare team whether there is one that might be a good match for them in their geographic area.